AMSP-UOD: When Vortex Convolution and Stochastic Perturbation Meet Underwater Object Detection: Experimental Results

 \subsection{Visual Comparisons}

-Figure \ref{fig6} visualizes the object detection results of different detection frameworks on the URPC (ZhanJiang) dataset.
+Figure \ref{fig6} visualizes the object detection results of different detection frameworks on the URPC (Zhanjiang) dataset.
 Many of these frameworks struggle to accurately detect smaller objects, with some even mistakenly identifying the background as a target.
 The Faster R-CNN \cite{ren2015faster}, RetinaNet \cite{lin2017focal}, and PAA methods exhibit false positives by detecting kelp as seagrass.
-In contrast, methods from the YOLO series \cite{redmon2016you} miss some objects, failing to detect certain starfish.
-Our proposed method excels in detecting smaller objects without any false positives or missed detections, showcasing the best performance among them all.
+In contrast, the YOLO methods \cite{redmon2016you} miss some objects, failing to detect certain starfish.
+Our method excels in detecting smaller objects without any false positives or missed detections.